Piyush-chauhan19/tj-ml-task/Task 1/README.md

 3. Apply linear regression over the 'Open' and 'Last' column Values of the stock data given in the dataset.
 4. Plot a standard graph using matplotlib.
 Use yellow color for the scatter and red color for the regression line.
 Make sure to label the X and Y axis according to the column names.
 <br>
-How to submit: Run all the cells in the collab notebook and the output is present.
+How to submit: Run all the cells in the collab notebook and make sure the output is present.
 Then, submit the link of the notebook.
 Make sure you have enabled sharing.

 ##### PS - You are free to perform Multi-linear Regression if you wish to.
+Might gives an advantage.
 ------------------------------------------------------------------------------------